 - (a) Each unit of local government that provides public water service and each large community water system shall develop and implement water conservation measures to respond to drought or other water shortage conditions as provided in this section.
 Pursuant to G.S.
 143-355(l), water conservation measures to respond to drought or other water shortage conditions shall be set out in a water shortage response plan and submitted to the Department for review and approval.
-The Department shall approve the water shortage response plan if the plan meets all of the following criteria: - (1) The plan includes tiered levels of water conservation measures or other response actions based on the severity of water shortage conditions. - (2) Each tier of water conservation measures shall be based on increased severity of drought or water shortage conditions and will result in more stringent water conservation measures. - (3) All other requirements of rules adopted by the Commission pursuant to S.L.
+The Department shall approve the water shortage response plan if the plan meets all of the following criteria: - (1) The plan includes tiered levels of water conservation measures or other response actions based on the severity of water shortage conditions.

+- (2) Each tier of water conservation measures shall be based on increased severity of drought or water shortage conditions and will result in more stringent water conservation measures. - (3) All other requirements of rules adopted by the Commission pursuant to S.L.
 2002-167. - (4) Does not contain any provision that meters or regulates private drinking water wells, as defined in G.S.
-87-85. - (b) The Department may require a unit of local government that provides public water service or a large community water system to implement the more stringent water conservation measures described in subsection (d) of this section if the Department makes written findings that any county, as determined by subsection (e) of this section, in which the source of water for the public water system operated by the unit of local government or by a large community water system is in:

-Severe, extreme, or exceptional drought, and the Department finds all of the following:

-The unit of local government that provides water service or large community water system has not begun implementation of any level of water conservation measures set out in the water shortage response plan.

-Implementation of measures is necessary to minimize the b. harmful impacts of drought on public health, safety, and the environment, including the potential impacts of drought or other water shortage on interconnected water systems and other water systems withdrawing from the same water source, or

-- (2) Extreme or exceptional drought, and the Department finds that the unit of local government that provides water service or large community water system has implemented the measures required under the water shortage response plan for the appropriate tier of water conservation measure for 30 days or more and that implementation of the measures required has not reduced water use in an amount sufficient to minimize the harmful impacts of drought on public health, safety, and the environment, including the potential impact of drought or other water shortage on interconnected water systems and other water systems withdrawing from the same water source. - In making the findings required under subsection (b) of this section, the (c) Department shall consider the:

-(1) (2) Hydrological drought conditions.
+87-85. - (b) The Department may require a unit of local government that provides public water service or a large community water system to implement the more stringent water conservation measures described in subsection (d) of this section if the Department makes written findings that any county, as determined by subsection (e) of this section, in which the source of water for the public water system operated by the unit of local government or by a large community water system is in: - (1) Severe, extreme, or exceptional drought, and the Department finds all of the following: - a.
+The unit of local government that provides water service or large community water system has not begun implementation of any level of water conservation measures set out in the water shortage response plan. - b.
+Implementation of measures is necessary to minimize the harmful impacts of drought on public health, safety, and the environment, including the potential impacts of drought or other water shortage on interconnected water systems and other water systems withdrawing from the same water source, or - (2) Extreme or exceptional drought, and the Department finds that the unit of local government that provides water service or large community water system has implemented the measures required under the water shortage response plan for the appropriate tier of water conservation measure for 30 days or more and that implementation of the measures required has not reduced water use in an amount sufficient to minimize the harmful impacts of drought on public health, safety, and the environment, including the potential impact of drought or other water shortage on interconnected water systems and other water systems withdrawing from the same water source. - (c) In making the findings required under subsection (b) of this section, the Department shall consider the: - (1) Hydrological drought conditions. - (2) Drought forecast. - (3) Reductions in water use achieved under water conservation measures in effect. - (4) Availability of other water supply sources and other indicators of the extent and severity of drought impacts. - (5) Economic impacts on the community to implement more stringent water conservation measures.